You can download a copy of these Rules as a PDF file from here.

 - Each member of the General Committee present at a General Committee meeting shall be entitled to one vote on each motion, except the Chairman of a meeting who shall have a casting vote only.

-- In the event of the retirement, death or resignation of any of the members of the General Committee between the Annual General Meeting (AGM), a majority of all remaining General Committee members shall have the power to co-opt any member to the General Committee, if this is deemed necessary, in order to maintain the effective management of the Club.
+- In the event of the retirement, death or resignation of any member of the General Committee between the Annual General Meetings (AGMs), a majority of all remaining members of the General Committee shall have the power to co-opt any member to the General Committee.
 Any member so co-opted shall have the same voting rights as any elected General Committee member and shall serve until the next AGM.

 - The General Committee shall have the power to invite any person or persons to attend any meeting to assist the General Committee.
 Such person or persons shall not be entitled to vote or take part in any of the proceedings of the meeting except in respect of the item on the agenda requiring their presence at the meeting.